Campus Improvement Plan

 - Our school earned all available distinctions.

 - SBAI is highly rated in Niche.com, and continues to attract students from all over the city, state, and country.
-The waitlist continues to grow.

 Problem Statements Identifying Student Achievement Needs